Examining the robustness of a model selection procedure in the binary latent block model through a language placement test data set: Introduction

-The first purpose of this paper is to tune the number of initializations needed to limit the initial values problem in the estimation algorithm in order to propose a model selection procedure for latent block models on binary data in the context of placement tests.
+In this work, we are faced with similar theoretical difficulties.
+Therefore, we adopt in this paper a computational approach.
+Our first purpose is to tune the number of initializations needed to limit the initial values problem in the estimation algorithm in order to propose a model selection procedure for latent block models on binary data in the context of placement tests.
 Two computational studies based on simulated data sets and on the two placement test data sets described in Section \ref{sec:datasets} are investigated.
-The second purpose of this paper is to investigate the robustness of the proposed model selection procedure.
+Our second purpose is to investigate the robustness of the proposed model selection procedure.
 The robustness is here assessed in terms of the stability of the students groups when the number of students varies.

 The paper is organized as follows.
 The two placement test data sets used in this paper are described in the next section.
 In Section \ref{sec:framework}, we recall the statistical model, the notations and the estimation algorithm and we present the model selection procedure based on ICL criterion considered in this work.
 Section \ref{sec:initstrat} deals with the effect of initialization strategies on the model selection procedure.
 The robustness of the proposed procedure is investigated in Section \ref{sec:robustness}.
 Finally, a conclusion presenting a perspective for future work ends this paper.